raleel/cfi-srd/Appendix_A_Monsters_And_Treasures.md

 #### Burrower

-The creature is adept at tunnelling through the ground at its normal Movement rate.
+The creature is adept at tunneling through the ground at its normal Movement rate.
 Some creatures are limited in the kind of ground they can move through, which is noted in the creature's description.

 #### Camouflaged